Skip to main content

 Empowering patients to act

-Understanding risk of Alzheimer's disease earlier allows patients to take action and make decisions for the future.
-This can include
+Understanding if their symptoms are related to Alzheimer's disease earlier allows patients to take action and make decisions for the future, such as

 • Building a care team